Liz Truss says she would shut down investigation into whether Boris Johnson lied

-Liz Truss has said that she would vote to shut down an investigation into whether Boris Johnson lied to parliament.
+Liz Truss has said that she would vote to shut down an investigation into whether Boris Johnson lied to parliament – but downplayed the likelihood of the probe being stopped.

 The outgoing prime minister is facing a probe by the Privileges Committee over what he said in the Commons about his lockdown partying and lawbreaking.